axibase/atsd/changelogs/2016_06/README.md

 ### Issue 3672

 SQL Query Plan is used for diagnosing slow query response times.
-The plan was extended to:
+The plan now includes the following features:

 1) Display start and end dates for each HBase scan.</br>
 2) Display scans to the atsd_li (last insert) table, which are used to add additional filters and to determine optimal query plan.</br>